imroyroyyy/2023/venom_main.md

 - [ ] more suspicious run-ins with Sooyoung, admits that to Haseul, who asks her to keep an eye on sooyoung for her, she suspects her too.

-- Moving quickly through the ship: "I was running to the medbay because I felt unwell"
+- Being seen on security cameras in the vicinity of Heejin's murder: "I was just passing by, I didn't see anything suspicious"
 - Being in an area where they don't belong: "I was lost and trying to find my way back to my quarters"
-- Being alone and not responding to communication attempts: "I was in the shower and couldn't hear my device"
-- Being near a victim's body without a logical reason: "I found the body while investigating a noise I heard"
-- Being nervous or acting suspiciously: "I was just anxious because I didn't want to be voted out"
 - Suddenly changing their story or alibi: "I must have misspoke earlier, I remember now I was in the engine room"
-- Being in possession of stolen items: "I found this item lying around and picked it up"
+- Having some of Heejin's possessions: "I found this in the hallway and picked it up"
-- Having a different color than the rest of the crew: "I just changed my appearance for fun"
-- Being seen on security cameras in the vicinity of a murder: "I was just passing by, I didn't see anything suspicious"
-- Showing contradictory behavior: "I'm naturally a calm person, I didn't know how else to react in that situation"
+- Showing contradictory behavior: "So I'm the killer because I didn't cry?"

 ---

-- [ ] Jungeun doesn’t have an alibi when **body #2** turns up and Sooyoung lies for her with no explanation, sending Jungeun into a tailspin.
+- [ ] Jungeun is caught on the security cameras moving quickly away from electrical when **body #2** turns up and Sooyoung lies for her with no explanation, sending Jungeun into a tailspin.
+"I radioed her because I needed a hand with some spot welding."

 - [ ] Haseul is barely holding it together.  she hasn’t cleaned the blood off the knees of her suit yet, “You need to catch her in the act, Jungeun.
 I can’t do anything without proof.”

 - [ ] Sooyoung shows up in electrical from the cafeteria impossibly fast.
 Jungeun doesn’t see her on the way over.
 - [ ] Sooyoung hastily stuffs a dirty rag into her back pocket when Jungeun joins her in the upper engine, clearly startled and not prepared for company.
-- [ ] sooyoung: “you’re following me. why?”
+- [ ] Sooyoung: “you’re following me. why?”
-- [ ] jungeun can’t even call it a lie when she admits she is attracted to sooyoung, they hook up.
+- [ ] Jungeun can’t even call it a lie when she admits she is attracted to sooyoung, they hook up.
 - [ ] affair continues
 - [ ] Jinsol accuses her of getting distracted.
 “Haseul told you to watch her, not fuck her.”
-- [ ] jungeun: “why don’t you do it, then?”
+- [ ] Jungeun: “why don’t you do it, then?”
 - [ ] Jinsol is avoidant, “I have my own assignment.”
+//FIXME What is Jinsol's assignment?
 - [ ] Jiwoo is caught killing **body #3**, sent out of the airlock.
-Jungeun watches as her body bloats and explodes in the vaccum of space.
+Jungeun watches as her body bloats and explodes in the vacuum of space.
-- [ ] body scans, there’s still an imposter on the ship.
-They wonder if they made a mistake, but no, they couldn’t have.
-Jiwoo wasn’t human when they’d found her standing over the corpse.
-There were two imposters.
+- [ ] After Jiwoo is booted, Hyunjin comes into Jungeun's room to comfort her even though it's clear Jiwoo killed Heejin.
+They’ve both lost someone.
+Jungeun kisses Hyunjin because her emotions are all over the place.
+Then pulls away when she hears shoes squeak right outside her open door.
+She sees a flash of maroon suit disappear around the corner.
+The next day, Hyunjin is dead.
-- [ ] Jungeun ill with stress, goes to sooyoung's bunk to decompress
+- [ ] Jungeun ill with stress, goes to Sooyoung's bunk to decompress.
+She tries not to think about the flash of maroon hours before Hyunjin was killed.

 ---

-- [ ] Haseul is destroyed in the wake of this. [plant hints that Jiwoo and Haseul might have been involved].
+- [ ] Haseul is destroyed in the wake of Jiwoo. [plant hints that Jiwoo and Haseul might have been involved earlier].
 She doesn’t sleep.
 Just paces the ship.
-- [ ] Jungeun finds her hiding in storage when the lights go out, equal likelihood due to sabotage or their electrician being dead.
+- [ ] Jungeun finds her hiding in storage when the lights go out.
+Jungeun doesn't know if it's sabotage or due to one of their electrical team being dead.
 - [ ] “I should have done something.
 It’s my fault.”
 - [ ] Jungeun stares at her, slow realization creeping in, “Haseul did you…know that Jiwoo was—”
 - [ ] Haseul stares up at her, eyes hollow.
 She doesn’t need to say anything at all.